 Exotic Pet Care in Fairfield, NJ

-Dr. Isabell Perez and our medical support team is passionate about giving birds, reptiles, and small mammals proper care and proactive treatment to support them in living long, healthy lives.
+Dr. Isabell Perez and our medical support team is passionate about giving birds, reptiles, and small mammals proper care and proactive treatment to ensure your pets live long, healthy lives.
 We are also here to help when your pets are not feeling well.

-All Creatures Great and Small Animal Hospital's team of skilled professionals in Fairfield, NJ are trained to provide exceptional care to birds, reptiles, and small mammals and can share advice and guidance on how to keep your exotic pet feeling great.
+All Creatures Great and Small Animal Hospital's veterinarian team in Fairfield, NJ is trained to provide basic care to birds, reptiles, and small mammals.
+They can share advice and guidance on how to keep your exotic pet feeling great.
 If your pet needs more in-depth care, we will happily refer you to someone who can provide specialty services.

 FAQ's for Care of Exotic Pets

 The vets at All Creatures Great and Small Animal Hospital provide routine wellness and preventive care services for your bird or other exotic pet.

 We can also assess your pet if they are experiencing medical or behavioral issues.